 When two signals broadcast on the same frequency, a VHF radio receives only the stronger of the two signals.
 You should transmit calls other than distress calls using the lowest power setting that allows you to communicate, to reduce the possibility that your transmissions interfere with the transmissions of others.

-In the USA frequency band, transmissions on channels 13 and 67 must be low (1 W) by default.
-You can bypass the power setting temporarily during transmission (Bypassing the Low Transmission Power Setting, page 3).
+In the USA channel band, transmissions on channels 13, 17, 67, and 77 must be low (1 W) by default.